What is a Fire Risk Assessment?

 How Often Do I Need a Fire Risk Assessment?

 The Fire Safety Order states that a Fire Risk Assessment should be kept up to date, and redone if there’s a significant change in the environment.
-To ensure compliance, we recommended that you have your Fire Risk Assessment reviewed every 12 months.
+Therefore, to ensure compliance, we recommended that you have your Fire Risk Assessment reviewed every 12 months.
 We also recommend a new one every 3 years, or immediately if there is a change within the building – either a structural change, or if the activities or storage within areas of the building changes.

 What if I don’t have a Fire Risk Assessment completed?